MrQuackDuck/ImageEmojis/README.md

 # Replace emojis in anvils? (e.g., when renaming items)
 replaceInAnvils: true
-# Replace emojis in signs? (e.g., after editing them)
+# Replace emojis on signs? (e.g., after editing them)
 replaceOnSigns: true
 # Replace emojis when sending a command? (e.g., in the "/msg" or "/say" commands)
 replaceInCommands: true